Last updated: 21/07/2026

 We keep personal information only for as long as necessary for the purposes set out in this policy, after which we delete it or anonymise it.
 We keep children's personal information for no longer than we need it.
 Our general retention periods are:

-• Children's learning and performance information: this includes answers, scores, activity, and interactions with the AI study companion.
+- Children's learning and performance information: this includes answers, scores, activity, interactions with the AI study companion and any photographs of completed printed mock papers you have uploaded.
 We delete or anonymise this information within 90 days of account closure, unless we are required to keep specific items for a legal reason.
 We may keep aggregated or anonymised insights that do not identify your child to help us improve the Service.

 When an account is closed, we delete or anonymise your child's learning and performance information within the period set out above, and we keep only the limited account and billing records that we are required to retain for legal reasons.